KeksPirates/.github/profile/README.md

 ## 🛠️ Featured Projects
 Here’s a glimpse into some of our key projects:
-- [**PirateLauncher**](https://github.com/KeksPirates/PirateLauncher) - A Launcher written in Python to download and manage pirated games and software.
+- [**SoftwareManager**](https://github.com/KeksPirates/SoftwareManager) - A Launcher written in Python to download and manage software.

----

-## 🦜 Connect With Us
-- Discord (Coming Soon)

 ---